 Forget all that!
 Reductionist and atomistic peace projects cannot resist the Gibraltar-like inertia of weapon mentality, which applies holistic and inclusive principles to its own objectives.
 Well-meaning meliorists (people who try to fix one little thing bit by bit) shouldn’t expect their isolated fix to succeed until we’ve turned this other thing around first.
 Only thereafter will those fixes succeed, and at that point beyond our wildest dreams.

 People are for the most part ritualistic.
-Everything important they think and do and feel is regulated by the drumbeat of ritual dance and the drone of ritual worship dictated by the ritualistic repetition of incessant culture myths.
+Everything important they think and do and feel is regulated by the drumbeat of ritual dance and the drone of ritual worship dictated by the ritualistic repetition of incessant cultural myths.

 Once everyone agrees that our social evils spring from the same source, Learners may neutralize its toxicity by rational reinvestment.
 Once peace becomes our first priority, many social improvements that we’ve fought for so bitterly and failed at so often will click into place of their own accord and flourish as if they had been on autopilot all along.
-Our descendants will nurture peace as naturally as we grind out war.
-And they will ask themselves what all the fuss was about.
+Our descendants will nurture peace as naturally as we grind out perpetual war.
+And they will ask themselves what all our fuss was about.

 By default, we are the designated pathfinders.
 Are you ready?
 You must be, since you’ve persevered thus far in your reading of Learner.
 Read on and tell your friends about it.
 That will be okay.